nvaulin/Python_BI_2022/HW_2_Fastq_filtrator/README.md

 > *by* Nikita Vaulin, Skoltech <br />
 > Nikita.Vaulin@skoltech.ru

-Theese FastQ Filtrator allow to filter data from input .fastq files by GC content, length and quality.
+This FastQ Filtrator allows to filter data from input .fastq files by GC content, length and quality.
 Reads passed the filtering are saved into new *_passed.fastq file and, if *save_filtered* parameter is set to True, filtered reads are saved into *_failed.fastq file.